pluggles/ctf-write-ups/csaw-2018/getIt/README.md

 You can ignore the arguments for now, the main things to focus on is the current frame, the %ebp (or for a 64 bit program the %rbp) which  is the "Base Pointer" and points to the bottom of the current stack frame., the %esp (or %rsp on a 64 bit program) points to the top of the current stack frame., and then the return address, is where our program will jump to when the function finsihes.

-But why am I telling you this? lets take another look at our gets call in the main function:
+But why am I telling you this?
+Lets take another look at our gets call in the main function:

 ```
    0x00000000004005e0 <+25>:	lea    rax,[rbp-0x20]